nocomplexity/SecurityArchitecture/architecture/securityprinciples.md

 people with strong opinions with what a good and usable principle is or is not.
 Discussion is always good to get a better understanding of each other mental maps.
-However, discussions on what a good security principle is should be target on what you can do with principles.
+However, discussions on what a good security principle is, should be target on what you can do with principles.
 How principles help you and your company?
-Can principles help you doing projects faster and better?
+Can principals help you doing projects faster and better?
 Can principles prevent your company architecture and software systems becoming the next IT over complexity landscape?